 Reviews:

 Completely captivated and enthralled by this tale of innocence and horror.
 Piles on tension until your nerves are pulled to a razor edge.
 Excellent.
-A. -
+(A). --- HT

 Available for Listening Booth: Y